Founder & CEO, RedeAsta, Ashoka Fellow & Avina leader

-Our Selection Criteria & Requirements
+Our Selection Criteria

 The potential fellows are people who are aiming to scale and/or replicate their project and who are looking for help to do so, i.e. with a basic interest on their part to become engaged with WomenChangeMakers.

-Women’s empowerment and progress: candidates need to be heading a confirmed and successful project for the empowerment women, creating an enabling environment and/or lifting the barriers to women’s emancipation; they are active in one of the following areas-
+Women’s empowerment and progress: Candidates need to be heading a confirmed and successful project for the empowerment of women to create an enabling environment and/or lifting the barriers to women’s emancipation.
+They must be active in one of the following areas-

-Sustainability and scalability: project ideas need to include a critical path to scale including strategies to build sustainable, long-term economic models.
+Sustainability and scalability: The project ideas need to include a critical path to scale including strategies to build sustainable, long-term economic models.

 How we support WomenChangeMakers’ fellows

-CONSULTANCY AND TRAINING WITH PARTNERS WomenChangeMakers provides access for social entrepreneurs in its fellowship to professionals who can help them address key issues needed to successfully scale and/or replicate their project.
+CONSULTANCY AND TRAINING WITH PARTNERS : WomenChangeMakers provides access for social entrepreneurs in its fellowship to professionals who can help them address key issues needed to successfully scale and/or replicate their project.
 These consultancies and trainings are delivered by partners of WomenChangeMakers, specialized namely in the following areas:

-Networking WomenChangeMakers’ fellows will be connected with like-minded individuals in their own countries and beyond.
+Networking - WomenChangeMakers’ fellows will be connected with like-minded individuals in their own countries and beyond.
 They will be able to share ideas, advise each other and gather precious information.